AdamovichAleksey/TableauTV/README.md

 1. to Show main company indicators in one place
 ```
 You likely recieve a lot of reports and emails, use different services for getting different measures.
-Something important sometimes pass you by.
+Something important can pass you by.
 So it would be a dream to have at least the main indicators on hand.

 But what are they - the main indicators?
 It's the first and very important question you are to answer before getting started.
 Сarry out a survey and try to extract all usefull information.